Ceasar/Encyclopedia/src/encyclopedia/Communication_system.rst

 An example of a communication system designed to be fault-tolerant is the `NATO phonetic alphabet`.

+.. todo: ease of comprehension and ease of production are not independent

 Clarity
 --------------------------------------------------------------------------------

-Clarity refers to the degree to which a signal will be decoded as intended by the source.
+Clarity refers to ease of comprehension.
 In orthographic systems, clarity is also known as "readability".

 Conciseness
 --------------------------------------------------------------------------------

-Conciseness refers to the degree to which interlocutors can efficiently produce and comprehend signals.
+Conciseness refers to ease of production.
 The opposite of conciseness is verbosity.

 In systems where context_ is informative about meaning, conciseness may be enhanced by re-using efficient signs_, provided comprehenders can efficiently